percona/cloud-tools/doc/Configuration.rst

 Configuration
 =============

-Percona Cloud Tools provides a number of advanced configuration options.
+Percona Cloud Tools (PCT) provides a number of advanced configuration options.
 To access PCT configuration, open the **Configure** section of the web UI.

 The **Configure** section enables you to manage the following: